quicwg/load-balancers/draft-ietf-quic-load-balancers.md

 ## Config Rotation {#config-rotation}

-The first two bits of any connection-ID MUST encode the configuration phase of that ID.
+The first three bits of any connection-ID MUST encode the configuration phase of that ID.
 QUIC-LB messages indicate the phase of the algorithm and parameters that they encode.

 A new configuration may change one or more parameters of the old configuration, or change the algorithm used.

-It is possible for servers to have mutually exclusive sets of supported algorithms, or for a transition from one algorithm to another to result in Fail Payloads.
-The four states encoded in these two bits allow two mutually exclusive server pools to coexist, and for each of them to transition to a new set of parameters.
+It is possible for servers to have mutually exclusive sets of supported algorithms, or for servers to not have the trust relationship necessary to share QUIC-LB keys or other sensitive material.
+The eight states encoded in these three bits allow three mutually exclusive server pools to coexist, and for each of them to transition to a new set of parameters.

 When new configuration is distributed to servers, there will be a transition period when connection IDs reflecting old and new configuration coexist in the